On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications: Parameter family

-Again, it has been proved in \cite{Szab6} (Corollary 3) for some complex parameters and can naturally be extended to all values of arguments, since again it is a rational function of polynomials in $x,a,b,q$.
+Again, this formula was proved in \cite{Szab6} (Corollary 3) for complex conjugate parameters $a$ and $b$ and $ab\geq0$.
+Since, however, on both sides of the above-mentioned formula, we have rational functions in all arguments $x,y,\rho,q$ we can naturally extend it to complex values of arguments.

-\begin{remark} From (\ref{hhQ}) follows directly the following integration formula that is very important for the probabilistic interpretation :
+\begin{remark} From (\ref{hhQ}) follows directly the following integration formula that is very important for the probabilistic interpretation:

-for all $n\geq 1.$ While from (\ref{odwr}), after introducing new parameters defined by $\rho ^{2}\allowbreak =\allowbreak ab$ and $2y\rho \allowbreak =\allowbreak a+b$ and polynomials $p_{n}$ and assuming $ab\geq 0,$ follows the other more readable form of the formula above as well as the following integration formula also important for the probabilistic interpretation:
+for all $n\geq1$.
+While from (\ref{odwr}), after introducing new parameters defined by $\rho^{2}\allowbreak=\allowbreak ab$ and $2y\rho\allowbreak =\allowbreak a+b$ and polynomials $p_{n}$ and assuming $ab\geq0,$ follows the other more readable form of the formula above as well as the following integration formula also important for the probabilistic interpretation:

-for $\max (\left\vert x\right\vert ,\left\vert \rho \right\vert ,\left\vert y\right\vert )\leq 1$. \end{remark}
+for $\max(\left\vert x\right\vert ,\left\vert \rho\right\vert ,\left\vert y\right\vert )\leq1$. \end{remark}

 All formulae (\ref{Qbh}), (\ref{hhQ}), (\ref{abcd}) and (\ref{odwr}) look much more friendly when applied to parameters that form conjugate pairs and, what is more, have nice probabilistic interpretations allowing to construct some Markov processes compactly supported.
 See their interpretations presented in Part \ref{prob}.